-- Life is busy and most people don’t have the time or resources to do an extensive study on their own.
+- Life is busy and most people do not have the time or resources to do an extensive study on their own.

-- Like Wikipedia, they can provide a good point of entry into a larger world of ideas.
+- Like Wikipedia, Study Bibles can provide a good point of entry into a larger world of ideas.

 OverviewBible.com has an excellent page that describes major study Bibles, their theological traditions, and their strengths.
 Link here.

-The problems with study bibles are non-trivial, so for most personal study I would recommend a good Introduction to the Bible (listed below) rather than a study bible.
+The limitations of study bibles are non-trivial, so for most personal study I would recommend a good Introduction to the Bible (listed below) rather than a study bible.
 If you are doing any sort of research for a class or for sermon preparation, study bibles cannot bear the weight those goals at all (see the infographic at BibTheo.com/Research for a sense of their limited utility).
 But if you want to use a study bible as a point of entry into the Bible, the following are noteworthy:

 Keener, Craig and John Walton, NIV Cultural Backgrounds Study Bible: Bringing the Life of the Ancient World to Scripture.
 Grand Rapids: Zondervan, 2016.
 The authors are named on the cover and stand behind the material printed alongside the Biblical text.
 That transparency alone, even apart from the well-deserved and stellar reputations of Drs.
 Keener and Walton, make this study bible a standout among the field.

 The New Oxford Annotated Bible: NRSV with the Apocrypha: An Ecumenical Study Bible.
 5th ed, revised and expanded.
 Oxford’s well-deserved reputation of academic excellence helps elevate this study bible to the top of the pile in the widest range of academic settings.
 Also available online at Oxford Biblical Studies Online: http://www.oxfordbiblicalstudies.com/.